marvin1099/FFmpegMassVideoConv/README.md

 Relace PATH/TO/ with the path the FFmpegConv.py is at.

 Then it will show the usage (also at the bottom of the readme).
-Then you just add the conversion directorys at the end and all of then will be converted
+Then you just add the conversion directorys at the end and all of then will be converted.

 ## Exaples
 ```